Forward Head Posture: How It Affects Breathing, Sleep & Brain

 Enhanced Athletic Performance

-Athletes discover they can train harder, recover faster, and maintain better endurance when their breathing mechanics are optimized.
+Athletes discover they can train harder, recover faster, and maintain better endurance when breathing mechanics are optimized.
 The efficiency improvements reduce the work of breathing, allowing more energy to be directed toward performance.

 Cardiorespiratory fitness improves measurably, with patients noting better performance during aerobic activities.
 Recovery between training sessions shortens, and the risk of overtraining symptoms decreases.
-Many athletes report that addressing their posture and breathing was the missing piece that finally allowed them to break through performance plateaus.
+Many athletes report that addressing posture and breathing was the missing piece that finally allowed them to break through performance plateaus.

 Increased Energy and Focus